mimblewimble/site/open-research-problems.md

 Techniques like [Dandelion++](https://arxiv.org/abs/1805.11060) mitigate this issue but are insufficient for a privacy coin.

+A much more promising design is this Mimblewimble [CoinSwap proposal](https://forum.grin.mw/t/mimblewimble-coinswap-proposal)

 The goal of this research is to investigate ways to obfuscate the Grin transaction and implement such design.

 ### Relevant Papers